Respond to Child Sexual Abuse

 First Steps After Your Child Has Disclosed

 Ongoing Support to Encourage Healing from Sexual Abuse

 Suspecting or discovering that your child has been sexually abused can be devastating.
 If you find yourself in this situation, you understand firsthand the questions and concerns you have, not to mention the emotional toll.
 No one should have to go through this alone—not you and not your child.
-At Defend Innocence, we work hard to provide the support, resources, and good information you need to help you and your child find hope and healing.
+At Saprea, we work hard to provide the support, resources, and good information you need to help you and your child find hope and healing.

 Our Approach to Response When Child Sexual Abuse Has Already Occurred

 You’ve already taken one of the most important steps in helping your child heal from sexual abuse—believing them.

 There are additional things you can do to help them process and heal from the trauma of sexual abuse as well as reduce its long-term impacts.
-At Defend Innocence, our approach to responding when abuse has occurred is comprehensive: we believe that proactive parents, who respond effectively when abuse has occurred are more likely to raise capable kids who are able to cope with the trauma that has occurred because of the support they receive.
+At Saprea, our approach to responding when abuse has occurred is comprehensive: we believe that proactive parents, who respond effectively when abuse has occurred are more likely to raise capable kids who are able to cope with the trauma that has occurred because of the support they receive.
 Additionally, parents of a child who has experienced sexual abuse understand and teach age-appropriate information about sex, recognizing that early exposure to sexual activity through abuse may disrupt the child’s perception of sexuality, the body, or both.
 Each section of our resource library focuses on one of these areas and gives you tips, tools, and information that can help you take little actions every day that will yield big benefits for you and your child.

 A strong parent-child relationship is critical in reducing the risk of revictimization and helping child sexual abuse survivors heal.